 Resources for Landowners and Practitioners

-We know Iowa's rural landowners carefully consider land-use options for their property, asking many thoughtful questions.
+We know Iowa's rural landowners carefully consider land-use options for their property.
 When conservation practices involve removing tillable land from production, those questions take on added significance.
 Do the benefits of the practice outweigh the costs?
 Will land productivity be impacted?
 Will the practice be successful?
 What kind of management is required and how much time will it take?

-Our Prairie on Farms team and Iowa's technical service providers regularly hear variations of these and many other questions about the use of prairie on farms.
-To help rural landowners and practitioners through the decision-making process, the Tallgrass Prairie Center, the Natural Resources Conservation Service, and our partners at Iowa State STRIPS have collaborated to provide answers to the frequently asked questions.
+Our Prairie on Farms team and Iowa's technical service providers regularly hear variations of these questions.
+The Tallgrass Prairie Center, the Natural Resources Conservation Service, and our partners at Iowa State STRIPS have collaborated to answer these and related questions:

 A number of incentive programs are available to help Iowa landowners create and manage native landscapes.